graciellehigino/ms_range_interactions/manuscript.md

 areas of specialized and generalist predatory organisms and their prey, which highlights the importance of accounting for species interactions when estimating the range of a species.
-Although this type of data mismatch can result of actual ecological processes, outdated occurrence data, taxonomic errors and more, we argue that, here, they rather indicate a lack of interaction sampling data.
+Although this type of data mismatch can be result of actual ecological processes, outdated occurrence data, taxonomic errors and more, we argue that, here, they rather indicate a lack of interaction sampling data.